projectcalico/calico/docs/source/securing-calico.rst

-Since the outbound policy is typically controlled by the application developer who owns the endpoint (at least when Calico is used with OpenStack), it's a managment challenge to use that to enforce *network* policy.
+Since the outbound policy is typically controlled by the application developer who owns the endpoint (at least when Calico is used with OpenStack), it's a management challenge to use that to enforce *network* policy.

 How Calico uses iptables
 ------------------------

 Calico needs to add its security policy rules to the "INPUT" and "FORWARD" chains of the iptables "filter" table.
-To minimise the impact on the top-level chains, calico inserts a single rule at the start of each of the kernel chains, which jumps to Calico's own chain.
+To minimise the impact on the top-level chains, Calico inserts a single rule at the start of each of the kernel chains, which jumps to Calico's own chain.

 The INPUT chain is traversed by packets which are destined for the host itself.